-2.1.6.32.1.7.3 BYPASS REACH AND TAILRACE
+2.1.7.3 BYPASS REACH AND TAILRACE

-The bypass reach is the portion of the Weber Riverstream where water is removed from the river between the diversion dam and powerhouse. that is bypassed by a Project feature, in this case, the pipeline.
-The bypassed reach of the stream begins after the intake structure upstream (Photo 6).
+The bypass reach is the portion of the Weber River where water is removed from the river between the diversion dam and powerhouse.
+(Photo 6).
 The Project bypass reach is approximately two miles long and the upper portion is frequently used by anglers.
-The bypass reach endsterminates where the water enters the powerhouse downstream and is returned to the Weber River.
+The bypass reach terminates where the water enters the powerhouse downstream and is returned to the Weber River.
 The discharge area is approximately 16 feet wide.